FarInHeight/Computational-Intelligence/halloween/README.md

     Goal reached?
 Yes \
     State cost: 5

-[^1]: The metric used is "best solution using the least number of the fitness function calls (evaluations)".
+[^1]: The metric used is "best solution using the least number of fitness function calls (evaluations)".